Cidaas/cidaas-interceptor-spring-security-example/README.md

 		return source;
 	}

-    // the following apis are configure with our examples.
+    // the following apis are configured with our examples.

 	@Override
 	protected void configure(HttpSecurity http) throws Exception {